python/devguide/pullrequest.rst

    You only have to sign this document once, it will then apply to all your further contributions to Python.

-You can sign the CLA before, or after you have created a pull request.
+You can sign the CLA before or after you have created a pull request.

 To sign a CLA before you created a pull request: